 though he made it work.)

-So despite the weather (and the extremely high number of severely underdressed people), we’re going to declare Sweetlife 2012 a sweet success.
+So despite the weather (and the extremely high number of severely underdressed people), we’re going to declare Sweetlife 2012

 Got a favorite moment from the Sweetlife Festival?
 Let us know in the comments!